 There are attractive rebates and incentives for you to take advantage with the services we provide.
 We provide assistance through the submission process to ensure maximum savings on your next project.

-By utilizing proposed construction plans and specifications we are able to offer a range of energy modeling services:
+By utilizing your construction plans or through an onsite assessment, we are able to offer a range of energy modeling services:

 A blower door airtightness test effectively measures and identifies where air is leaking through a building's exterior envelope.
 In a typical home, air leakage can account for 25-40% of the total heat loss of the building.
 If we increase insulation levels and put in better windows but overlook effectively air sealing the building envelope, the fraction of total heat loss coming from air leakage increases.